mekowalski/beer-log-rails-js/AUTH.md

   -lesson advised against GET '/logout' and to use POST '/logout' -logout properly works to reset session and redirect to login page -root page properly works by not giving access to app without logging in first

+  -Successfully created password with bcyrpt and authenticate password